Louisville Muhammad Ali International Airport: Worldport

 Worldport is the worldwide air hub for UPS (United Parcel Service) located at Louisville Muhammad Ali International Airport.
-Because of UPS, Louisville is the fourth-busiest cargo airport in the world, and the second busiest in the United States.
-Although UPS has had a hub at Louisville since 1980, the term was not used officially by the company until 2002, after a $1billion, five-year expansion.
+Because of UPS, Louisville is the sixth-busiest cargo airport in the world, and the third busiest in the United States.
+Although UPS has had a hub at Louisville since 1980, the name 'Worldport' was not used officially by the company until 2002, after a $1 billion, five-year expansion.
 Previously, the project was named Hub 2000.
-The facility is currently the size of 5.2million square feet (48 ha; 80 football fields) and capable of handling 115 packages per second, or 416,000 per hour.
-With more than 20,000 employees, UPS is one of the largest employers in both the city of Louisville and Kentucky as a whole.
+The facility is currently 5.2 million sq ft (48 ha; 80 football fields) in size and capable of handling 115 packages per second, or 416,000 per hour.
+With more than 20,000 employees, UPS is one of the largest employers in both the city of Louisville and the state of Kentucky as a whole.
 The facility, which serves all of the company's major international and domestic hubs, mainly handles express and international packages and letters.